sarahwag/thesespieces/content/living-in-3-dimensions/_index.md

 ### Theses Pieces
 # Living in 3 Dimensions

-Any efforts must translate to our living world, with all ramifications considered, be actionable, and have their efficacy judged by their ability to achieve justice.
+Any efforts for social justice must translate to our living world, with all ramifications considered, be actionable, and have their efficacy judged by their ability to achieve justice.